alhajee/ckan/doc/theming/variables-and-functions.rst

      attributes of :py:data:`c`.

-     To see which additional global variables and context attributes are available to a given template, use CKAN's :ref:`debug footer <debug footer>`.
+     To see which additional global variables and context attributes are available to a given template, use FMLD's :ref:`debug footer <debug footer>`.

    * Any variables explicitly passed into a template snippet in the calling